 Copying or paraphrasing someone's work (code included), or permitting your own work to be copied or paraphrased, even if only in part, is not allowed, and will result in an automatic grade of 0 for the entire assignment or exam in which the copying or paraphrasing was done.
 Your grade should reflect your own work.
 If you believe you are going to have trouble completing an assignment, please talk to the instructor or TA in advance of the due date.

 FAQ

+When should I start doing homework 2?

+You should start working on homework 2 right away.
+Homework 2 will need more time than homework 1.
+Some classifiers might take longer time in training than others.
+You will also run several experiments to find the best classifiers and feature sets.
+In addition, starting early will give you the advantage of working on the servers while they are not overloaded by everyone trying to meet the deadline.

+Can I install weka on my machine and work locally?

+Yes, you can work on your machine.
+Weka is available for Windows, Linux and Mac.
+Please make sure to install the same version that we will be testing on (weka-3-6-3).
+Also, plan to have some time to test your submission on the server to make sure that everything runs smooth without problems.

 I'm trying to get started on homework 2, but I'm really not sure where to start.
 I understand that we're supposed to generate ARFF files, but I have no idea what we need to do to generate them or what attributes need to be defined in the files.
 Can you give any hints?